top of page

 Cold water removes heat from your body about 25 times faster than air.

 Proper thermal protection is needed to prevent, or at least slow, rapid heat loss.
 After 10-15 minutes of immersion, most people lose the use of their hands, arms, and legs due to the lack of blood being pumped to the extremities.
-Once that happens, performing a rescue or even holding a paddle becomes much harder in not impossible.
+Once that happens, performing a rescue or even holding a paddle becomes much harder if not impossible.

 The goal of cold‑water clothing is to slow heat loss long enough for you to get back in your kayak.
 This is why experienced paddlers focus on clothing systems that slow heat loss and preserve dexterity long enough to get back into their boat.